mayanordin/STA141B_FinalProject/index.md

 The main challenges we faced were through web scraping and getting all the job data.
 The first issue we had was finding a way to access LinkedIn properly.
 We were able to get the chrome driver open, and open a separate chrome browser, but in order to use the search option, we needed to log in.
 First we tried using the guest option and searching through jobs there, but after the jobs loaded it would ask to either login or verify we weren’t a robot.
 In order to solve this problem, we ended up creating a new LinkedIn account to use in order to web scrape and were able to get through the login by implementing code that allowed for our username and password for the new LinkedIn account to be submitted.
 <br><br>
 Another issue we had was getting our data.
 In the beginning we did not know that with a free linkedIn account, we were limited to 1000 jobs to scrape from each search we made.
 The pages went from 1 to 40 with 25 jobs on each page.
 Our aim was to get around 8000 rows.
 During our first round of getting data, we were able to get around 7000 rows.
 We then tested to see if there were any duplicates by changing our dictionary of jobs to a data frame.
-We checked to see if there were any duplicates and when taking away those duplicates (making sure that duplicates counted as the same job title, company, salary, mode and location), our data set came out to be only 25 rows meaning that our function was only scraping jobs from the first page and not moving to the second.
+We checked to see if there were any duplicates and when taking away those duplicates (making sure that duplicates counted as the same job title, company, salary, mode and location), our dataset came out to be only 25 rows meaning that our function was only scraping jobs from the first page and not moving to the second.
 To combat this challenge we added a try and except to allow for the computer to go on to the next page.
 This worked successfully.
 </div>

 ### Indeed